saucelabs/sauce-docs/docs/dev/low-code/projects/test-cases.md

   <tr>
     <td><b>Move Test Case</b>
     </td>
     <td>Move the test case to a different project.
-See <a href="/dev/low-code/projects/project-details">Project Details Page</a> for more information.
+See <a href="/dev/low-code/projects/project-details">Project Details</a> for more information.
     </td>
   </tr>
   <tr>